(Andrew Sewrey, Mark Cuban, Donald Lee and Matthew Griffin, aka Griff, of Combat Flip Flops)

 There’s a lot of flip-flop companies out there.
 So how do buyers pick winners?
 We hope the Sharks remove that doubt from buyers.

-Griffin: We market through social media and public relations.
+social media and public relations.
 Using our customer base, we are continually analyzing demographics, purchasing patterns and seasonal sales.
 From there, we build look-alike audiences and target new consumers.

 Using Facebook (FB) as an example, we use a conversion pixel to track a customer from impression to sale.
 Depending on the ad served, we’ve seen acquisitions costs range from $2 per customer to $14 per customer.